gonzalobarbitta/flux-training/README.md

 --namespace=flux | kubectl apply -f -
 ```

+Wait for Flux to start by running `kubectl -n flux rollout status deployment/flux`

 ### Sync cluster with Git repository

 Flux's main feature is the automated synchronisation between a version control repository and a cluster.
 In other words, if you make any changes to your repository, those changes are automatically deployed to your cluster.